Velnaris/PhantomPal/README.md

-# PhantomTavern 👻
+# Phantom Tavern 👻

 > A local-first AI roleplay chat app for Android.

-PhantomTavern lets you chat and roleplay with AI characters using any OpenAI-compatible API — fully offline, fully private, no subscription required.
+Phantom Tavern lets you chat and roleplay with AI characters using any OpenAI-compatible API — fully offline, fully private, no subscription required.

 <p align="center">
   <img src="assets/home.png" width="30%" />